-Bachelor of Science in Communication Sciences and Disorders, University of Georgia
+Master of Education in Communication Sciences and Disorders from University of West Georgia

 Jessica Orlick, MS, CCC-SLP